 The goal behind any B2C marketing campaign is to convince a consumer to buy your product.
 That’s it.
 However, many different variables come into play before the final transaction actually occurs.

 We’ve talked about the sales funnel here before.
-If you practice pipeline marketing, you’re well aware of the different stages consumers enter between becoming aware of your brand and buying your product.
+If you practice funnel marketing, you’re well aware of the different stages consumers enter between becoming aware of your brand and buying your product.

 Essentially, leads become prospects and prospects become customers.
 But how do they move through the funnel?